Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Holonomy maps for surfaces with punctures

-If the neighborhood $U$ of $(\gam, f(O))$ is sufficiently small, then given $(\gam', \Lambda') \in U$, one can easily construct a $\CP^1$-structure close to $\Sigma$ on $D^\ast$ realizing $(\gam', \Lambda’)$.
+If the neighborhood $U$ of $(\gam, f(O))$ is sufficiently small, then given $(\gam', \Lambda') \in U$, one can easily construct a $\CP^1$-structure $\Sigma' = (f', \gam')$ close to $\Sigma$ on $D^\ast$ realizing $(\gam', \Lambda’)$.
 Indeed, we pick $z \in \Lambda'$, we can construct a fundamental membrane bounded by $e_1', e_2', e_3'$ such that,

-\begin{itemize} \item $e_1'$ is a circular on $\s^2$ connecting $z$ and $q$, \item $e_2'$ is $\gam(e_1')$ (which is a circular arc connecting $z$ and $\gam(q)$), and \item $e_3'$ is an arc connecting $q$ to $\gam(q)$ so that $e_3'$ is a segment of a trajectory under a one-dimensional Lie subgroup of $\PSL(2, \C)$ \end{itemize} (see Figure \ref{fFundamentalDomainTrivialHolonomy}, right).
-Note that the choice of $z$ may not be unique if $r$ is identity and $\tr r' \in \R \minus [-2,2]$ (i.e. hyperbolic without screw motion); but the resulting structure is independent on the choice of $z$.
+\begin{enumerate} \item $f'(e_1')$ is a straight line on $\C$ connecting $z$ and $fq$, \item $f'(e_2')$ is $\gam'(f'(e_1'))$ (which is a circular arc connecting $z$ and $\gam(q)$), \item $f'(e_3')$ is an arc connecting $q$ to $\gam(q)$ so that $f(e_3')$ is a segment of a trajectory under a one-dimensional Lie subgroup of the affine transformations of $\C$ preserving $z$, and \item $f'(e_i)$ is close to $f(e_i)$ in the Hausdorff topology on $\CP^1$. \end{enumerate} (see Figure \ref{fFundamentalDomainTrivialHolonomy}, right).
+(The choice of $z$ may not be unique if $r$ is identity and $\tr r' \in \R \minus [-2,2]$, i.e. hyperbolic without screw motion)

+On the other hand, one can easily see that, for every small deformation $\Sigma'$ of $\Sigma$, there is a ``fan-shaped'' fundamental membrane satisfying all conditions (1) - (4) such that the fundamental membranes coincide on $\ch{D}^\ast$.
+Therefore, we have the uniqueness property of $\Sigma'$ near the cusp.